Clare Wheeler: International career

 In 2015, Wheeler was selected for the Young Matildas (under-20 national team) to compete at the 2015 AFC U-19 Women's Championship tournament in China.

 In 2021, Wheeler made her debut for the senior team in a friendly against the Republic of Ireland.
 Wheeler scored her first international goal for the Matildas against the Philippines in winning an Olympic qualifying match 8–0 in Perth on 29 October 2023.
 Jake Santa Maria of The West Australian observed, "Wheeler, has scored perhaps the best of the lot.
 She allowed herself one touch on the edge of the box before swinging one home.
 It is her first goal as a Matilda."

 On 4 June 2024, Wheeler was named in the Matildas team which qualified for the Paris 2024 Olympics, her debut Olympics selection.

 Personal life

 Wheeler graduated Newcastle High School with an ATAR of 90, and graduated from the University of Sydney with a Bachelor of Commerce, and worked in financial assistance at Macquarie Group after completing her university studies.
+At the University of Sydney, she was an alumnus of St Andrew's College, alongside her best friend and Australia national team teammate Clare Hunt (a centre back for Tottenham Hotspur).

 Since 2021, Wheeler has been in a relationship with Jeremy Ord.
 The couple got engaged in 2025.